Last Updated on

 The Pigonnet, a spot in Eguisheim, where Villeneuve was inspired to write, Beauty and the Beast.

 30% of all Alsatian tourists visit during the Christmas season.
+This is the best time to visit Alsace, in my opinion, because you get the best of the holidays and the Franco-Germanic culture.
 If you have a car, it is very hard to find a place to park.
 If you want to see Alsace without a car of your own, sign up for a tour with L’Alsaciette.
 At 89€, The Magic of Christmas Markets tour is an affordable option compared to some of the other tours in town.
 It allows you to see much of Alsace with a seasoned chauffeur, and without the headaches of managing a vehicle.

 Peaking down the Rue du Rempart in Eguisheim.
 Colorful shops and homes dot this circular road.